ChessMastermind/Gradeboundaries-csv-CIE/README.md

 ---

 **Contributions welcome!**
 Spot a missing subject or series?
-Please open an issue or submit a pull request.
+Please dm me on reddit.

 Dm me on reddit if you have any suggestions or questions:
 [Reddit](https://www.reddit.com/u/Normal_cat12345/s/dnFIqTHMDO)